OmaraI/Variant-Calling-Pipeline/README.md

 Variant Calling,and
 Variant Annotation

 1. Quality Control: The first step of this variant calling pipeline involves the evaluation of the quality of raw sequencing data.
-Sequencing platforms such as Illumina produce raw reads in FASTQ format, which contains a nucleotide sequence and associated quality scores.
 Toolse used here include; fastqc https://github.com/s-andrews/FastQC and mutliqc tools https://github.com/ewels/MultiQC.
 Trimming was then performed using; Here, the reads with base calls that have poor quality are removed.
 Adapter sequences, which remain attached to the raw reads are also removed before the downstream analysis.
 In addition, very short reads of with fewer than 20 bases are removed, to avoid multiple mapping to the reference genome.

 2. Reference Mapping:The filtered sequence reads are aligned to the reference genome of Bundibugyo Ebolavirus using BWA(Burrows-Wheeler Aligner) tool 0.7.10 http://bio-bwa.sourceforge.net/